portworx/px-docs/create-px-enterprise-cluster.md

 The bootstrap startup script sends its configuration to the PX-Enterprise console.
 To view the discovered hardware configuration, click **Server Profiles**.
 If the hardware configuration is new, you can specify which storage and network elements you want to participate in PX-Enterprise.

-There are 2 important aspects of Server Profile configuration:<br/>
+There are 2 important aspects of Server Profile configuration:

 *  **Used elements** (dropdowns):<br/>
 *  **Elements required for a "match" rule** (checkboxes):<br/>